 Lucy Bellwood is a professional adventure cartoonist and author of the graphic novel Baggywrinkles: a Lubber’s Guide to Life at Sea.
 Her newest project, 100 Demon Dialogues, will be arriving this spring in time for the convention!
 Lucy specializes in traveling the world and bringing back tales of unconventional derring-do in visual form.
 She has covered two accounts of whitewater rafting in the Grand Canyon, sailing aboard the last wooden whaling ship in the world, and mapping the ocean floor between Guam and Oahu aboard the research vessel Falkor.

 Lucy also contributes comics journalism to The Nib, investigating issues of environmentalism, gender politics, and social change.
 She is an international teacher, lecturing on comics and the Internet, the economics of being a independent creator, and best practices for bringing history to life in modern classrooms.

 She lives in Portland, Oregon and works out of Helioscope, the largest collection of freelance comics professionals in North America.
 Find out more at lucybellwood.com, or say hello on Twitter @LuBellwoo.

 Vera Brosgol was born in Moscow, Russia in 1984 and moved to the United States when she was five.
-She received a diploma in Classical Animation from Sheridan College, and currently works at Laika Inc. in Portland, Oregon drawing storyboards for feature animation.
+She received a diploma in Classical Animation from Sheridan College, and worked several years at Laika Inc. in Portland, Oregon drawing storyboards for feature animation.
 Now she makes books.
 Her first graphic novel, Anya’s Ghost, was published in 2011 by First Second Books.
 Her first picture book, Leave Me Alone!, was published in 2016 by Roaring Brook Press and was a Caldecott Honor recipient.

 Seth Boyer is a songwriter from Alaska who turned into a ghost and floated to Seattle a few years ago.
 He currently haunts dive bars across the country making sad people feel validated and less alone with songs about also being sad.